Continued fraction: History

 In 1748 Euler published a theorem showing that a particular kind of continued fraction is equivalent to a certain very general infinite series.
 Euler's continued fraction formula is still the basis of many modern proofs of convergence of continued fractions.

 In 1761, Johann Heinrich Lambert gave the first proof that π is irrational, by using the following continued fraction for tan x:

 Continued fractions can also be applied to problems in number theory, and are especially useful in the study of Diophantine equations.
 In the late eighteenth century Lagrange used continued fractions to construct the general solution of Pell's equation, thus answering a question that had fascinated mathematicians for more than a thousand years.
-Amazingly, Lagrange's discovery implies that the canonical continued fraction expansion of the square root of every non-square integer is periodic and that, if the period is of length p > 1, it contains a palindromic string of length p − 1.
+Lagrange's discovery implies that the canonical continued fraction expansion of the square root of every non-square integer is periodic and that, if the period is of length p > 1, it contains a palindromic string of length p − 1.

-In 1813 Gauss derived from complex-valued hypergeometric functions what is now called Gauss's continued fractions.
+In 1813 Gauss derived from complex-valued hypergeometric functions what are now called Gauss's continued fractions.
 They can be used to express many elementary functions and some more advanced functions (such as the Bessel functions), as continued fractions that are rapidly convergent almost everywhere in the complex plane.